PowerDNS/pdns-ansible/README.md

     pdns_install_epel: True

-On RedHat-like system, this role configures EPEL by default.
+On RedHat-like systems, this role configures EPEL by default.
 EPEL is needed to satisfy some PowerDNS dependencies like `protobuf`.
 To skip EPEL installation set `pdns_install_epel` to `False`.